Abhishek-raj-exe/Quicksic/README.md

 # Quicksic
-A desktop app for YouTube music without ads
+A desktop app/client for YouTube music without ads
 ----------------------------------------------

 *current version 0.8b demo will be pushed soon*